Grid Modernization FAQs

-For employees whose positions are affected by the use of the new technology, Duke Energy is working closely with them to communicate and to make training and opportunities available.
+Some employee positions are affected by the use of the new technology.
+Duke Energy is working closely with employees to communicate and to make training and opportunities available.

-Recently, the U.S. Department of Energy awarded Duke Energy $3.5 million for workforce development and training.
-Currently we are developing training plans and programs to equip our existing and new employees to support our grid modernization efforts.
+Recently, the DOE awarded Duke Energy $3.5 million for workforce development and training.
+We are currently developing training plans and programs to equip our existing and new employees to support our grid modernization efforts.

-Will I have to get a new digital meter?
+Will I have to get a new advanced meter?

 Yes.
-Duke Energy is moving to advanced digital meters to benefit our customers and our company.
-These meters will pave the way for new energy-efficiency programs for customers.
-They also create efficiencies for our company, since we will no longer have to manually read meters, saving time and reducing fuel and maintenance costs.
+Duke Energy is moving to advanced meters to benefit our customers and our company.
+These meters will pave the way for new energy efficiency programs for customers.
+They also benefit our company, since we will no longer have to manually read meters, saving time and reducing fuel and maintenance costs.

-Will a smart meter give Duke Energy control over the amount of energy I use in my home?
+Will an advanced meter give Duke Energy control over the amount of energy I use in my home?

 No. Participating in residential energy management and other energy efficiency programs is completely optional.
 Customers who participate can use the information they receive to manage their energy usage day by day.
-Or, they can set preferences (select a maximum temperature for air conditioning, for instance) and let the system automatically make adjustments based on the cost or availability of energy.
-Either way, the customer is in complete control and will have the option to override signals or not participate in energy-efficiency programs at all.
+Or, they can set preferences – a maximum temperature for air conditioning, for instance – and let the system automatically make adjustments based on the cost or availability of energy.
+Either way, the customer is in complete control and will have the option to override signals or not participate in energy efficiency programs at all.

-I’ve been reading a lot about the accuracy of smart meters.
-What’s Duke Energy doing to ensure the new meters are operating correctly?
+I've been reading a lot about the accuracy of advanced meters.
+What is Duke Energy doing to ensure the new meters are operating correctly?

 We are confident in the performance of our vendors and the equipment we are deploying as part of our grid modernization efforts.